Olga9913/Olga9913/README.md

 <h3 align="center">
  -->
 # Hi there, I'm Olga! [](https://github.com/blackcater/blackcater/raw/main/images/Hi.gif)
 - I'm a data scientist.
-Mainly I work with Python, C++, SQL
+Mainly I work with Python, C/C++, SQL
 - Some other things I have worked with: Docker, CICD, Bash

 <!-- ### :hammer_and_wrench: Languages and Tools : -->